WARNING / DANGER

 Flammability

-Certain essential oils are classified as Class 3 Flammable Liquids and therefore require additional controls when transported by air, land and sea.
+Certain essential oils are classified as Class 3 flammable liquids and therefore require additional controls when transported by air, land and sea.
 Such oils include:

 Tea Tree